 The process starts from site preparation, replanting, weeding, stand tending, wildlife conservation, riparian zones protection and protection of stakeholders.
 As the most biologically and ecologically diverse province in Canada, B.C. takes care to maintain this immense diversity through a coordinated comprehensive strategy to conserve a network of parks and protected areas totalling 14.1 million hectares (34.8 million acres).

 B.C. has 57 million hectares certified to at least one of these three internationally recognized certification programs: 23.8 million hectares (45%) to CSA, 27.1 million hectares (52%) to SFI and 1.4 million hectares (3%) to FSC.
 Both the CSA and the SFI programs are endorsed internationally by the Programme for the Endorsement of Forest Certification (PEFC) – which amounts to 97% of B.C.’s certified area.

 Customers in India can now use this high-quality, environment-friendly wood from sustainably managed forests.
 Set up a free one-on-one discussion with our team of wood experts with your project details to firstname.lastname@example.org

 Using certified wood (PEFC or FSC) from sustainably managed forests of British Columbia (B.C.), Canada will certainly add value to any green building project.
 Any green rating programs such as LEED / ICBC / Griha have their own parameters to award points depending on the project scope.
 Please consult a green rating expert for definitive figures.

-For every container of lumber sent to India from B.C., 17,498 kgs. of CO₂ is taken out of the atmosphere and stored in wood products shipped from B.C. to India than the CO₂ generated through the production and transportation of the products.
+For every container of lumber sent to India from B.C., 17,498 kgs. of CO₂ is taken out of the atmosphere.
 This is a very positive environmental impact which is even better if you consider the CO₂ also stored in the wood that will not need to be harvested within India or unsustainable tropical forests.

 Prices vary according to species, sizes and quality grades.
 Since FII India (market development agency for Canadian Wood) does not undertake any commercial activity, we are indisposed to discuss prices.